sakshi-chavan/JavaScriptmas-2024/Day 05 - Find the anagrams/README.md

 <h2>Challenge</h2>
 <p>
-This Christmas, you’ve been tasked with running an anagram quiz at the family gathering.
+This Christmas, you’ve been tasked with running an anagram quiz at the family gathering.<br>
 <br>
-You have been given a list of anagrams, but you suspect that some of the anagram pairs might be incorrect.
+You have been given a list of anagrams, but you suspect that some of the anagram pairs might be incorrect.<br>
 <br>
-Your job is to write a JavaScript function to loop through the array and filter out any pairs that aren’t actually anagrams.
+Your job is to write a JavaScript function to loop through the array and filter out any pairs that aren’t actually anagrams.<br>
 <br>
 For this challenge, spaces will be ignored, so "Be The Helm" would be considered a valid anagram of "Bethlehem".
 </p>